ihmeuw-msca/weighted-average/docsrc/user_guide/intro.rst

-What is `weave`?
+What is WeAve?
 ================

-The `weave` package smooths data across multiple dimensions using weighted averages with methods inspired by the spatial-temporal models developed in the following paper:
+The WeAve package smooths data across multiple dimensions using weighted averages with methods inspired by the spatial-temporal models developed in the following paper: